PDP Frequently Asked Questions

 Who can participate?

-• Individuals from science and engineering fields, with priority given to individuals whose affiliations and disciplinary backgrounds are most closely aligned with our teaching venues and funding sources.
-In 2024, our needs are skewing towards astronomy-based teaching venues in California and Hawai‘i.
+- Individuals from science and engineering fields, with priority given to individuals whose affiliations and disciplinary backgrounds are most closely aligned with our teaching sites and funding sources.
+In 2025, our needs are skewing towards astronomy-based teaching sites in California and Hawai‘i.
 We are actively recruiting participants from institutions in Hawai‘i and from University of California campuses, but we may be able to accommodate others, as well.

 What is the cost to participate in the PDP?